|

 On Sunday, 31st August the world wakes up to the news that Diana, Princess of Wales has been killed in a car accident in Paris.
 Dodi Fayed and the driver of the car, Henri Paul, are also killed in the crash.

-Spectator columnist Jeffrey Bernard dies on 4th September.
+Sep Spectator columnist Jeffrey Bernard dies on 4th September, aged 65.
 Graham Lord, author of the play Jeffrey Bernard Is Unwell is barred by Bernard's family from attending his funeral.

-Eight people are killed and more than 150 injured in a series of suicide bomb attacks in Jerusalem.
+Five people are killed and more than 150 injured on 4th September in three suicide bomb attacks on Ben Yehuda Street, a pedestrian mall in Jerusalem.
+Hamas claims responsibility.

 Mother Teresa dies on 5th September, aged 87.

-Princess Diana's funeral takes place on Saturday, 6th September after a week of unprecedented public mourning.
+The funeral of Diana, Princess of Wales takes place on Saturday, 6th September after a week of unprecedented public mourning.
+After the funeral Diana's body is buried in the grounds of Althorp, Northamptonshire.

-ABBA's producer Stig Anderson dies of a heart attack on 12th September.
+ABBA's producer Stig Anderson dies of a heart attack on 12th September, aged 66.

 On 14th September Pete Townshend unveils an English Heritage blue plaque at 23 Brook Street in London's Mayfair, where Jimi Hendrix had lived in 1968-69.